Sircjarr/Kt-Cmd-Args-Parser/README.md

 Breaking this down, `parser.optionalArg()` returns a modified `Lazy` delgate whose initialized value is nullable.
 So we explicitly define the return type as `String?` and not `String`.
 The value of the `help` parameter here indicates that if the user does not specify a `--seed` then null will be set and the program can later interpret that to mean generating a random seed for the game instance.
 The vararg param `keys` allows us to accept either `-s` or its verbose form `--seed` as keys in `args`.
 Lastly, the `valueLabel` parameter is used by the `--help` command to demonstrate usage of the command eg, `[-s SEED]`

 #### Optional args with defaults
-If we wanted an optional arg to fallback to some default value instead of null, we can simply add a default parameter:
+If we wanted an optional arg to fallback to some default value instead of null, we can change the return type to a non-nullable type `Int` and include a default parameter:
 ```kotlin
 val numLives: Int by parser.optionalArg(
     "-l", "--num-lives",